istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

 * The "Book Reviews" section in the lower right part of the page with "Ratings service is currently unavailable".

-This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policy to grant access to the `mongodb` service.
+This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policies to grant access to the `mongodb` service.

 > There may be some delays due to caching and other propagation overhead.